National Bank Direct Brokerage Review 2026

 The technical insight section allows you to screen stocks and create alerts so you won’t miss out on a potential opportunity.
 Finally, the Strategy Builder tool helps you decide what stocks will best fit your criteria, plus you will have access to model investment strategies created by experts.

-Last year NDBD partnered with OptionsPlay, which could be an attractive add for options traders.
+NDBD has also partnered with OptionsPlay, which could be an attractive add for options traders.
+It allows users to compare 3 strategies according to their market forecast.

 National Bank Direct Brokerage: Customer Service

-NBDB was having a difficult time keeping up to customer service requests before they went to their $0 trading model (as evidenced by their consistently low scores on the Globe and Mail rankings by Rob Carrick year after year, as well as the general emails and comments that we’ve anecdotally received here at MDJ complaining about wait times).
+NBDB was having a difficult time keeping up with customer service requests before they went to their $0 trading model.
+This was evidenced by their consistently low scores on the Globe and Mail rankings by Rob Carrick year after year, as well as the general emails and comments that we’ve anecdotally received here at MDJ complaining about wait times)

 National Bank Direct Brokerage TFSA, RRSP, and Other Accounts